ishehadeh/howlite/writing/report/main.typ

   edge(<div>, (.6, 1), "-|>")
   node((.6, 1), `3`, fill: colors.l2)

 }, node-outset: 3pt, spacing: 1.5em), caption: "AST")<ast>]

 #wrap-content(pad(right: 8pt, bottom: 8pt, full-tree))[
   The funtion body, `(x + y + z) / 3`, has the syntax tree seen in @ast.
 The type checker works bottom-up, left-to-right.
 So, we begin with the leaves of the tree: #noderef(`x`, colors.l4), and #noderef(`y`, colors.l4).
 Identifier AST node's synthesized type is the assumed type of the symbol they include.
 So #noderef(`x`, colors.l4) is synthesized to type `0..10` (the assumed type of `x`), and #noderef(`y`, colors.l4) is synthesized to type `0..10` (the assumed type of `y`).

 This information is added to the tree, and we reference it synthesize #noderef(`+`, colors.l3).
 An operator node's synthesized type is constructed by applying the given operation to the synthesized types of each operand.
-Types may be constructed using arithmetic operations, this process will be defined more formally in @scalars.
+Types may be constructed using arithmetic operations, this process will be defined more formally in @section-scalars.
 For now, take for granted that `0..10 + 0..10 : 0..20`.
 ]

 #stack(dir: ltr, spacing: 1em,